nabeelmsft/IoT/object-detection-device/README.md

 ## Conclusion

-In this post we have seen how simple it is for running AI on edge using Nvidia Jetson nano device leveraging Azure platform.
+In this post we have seen how simple it is for running IoT Edge modules and AI on edge using NVIDIA® Jetson Nano™ on same device leveraging Azure platform.
 Azure SDKs are designed to work great with a python on linux based IoT devices.
 We have also seen how Azure SDK plays the role of stitching different components together for a complete end to end solution.

 <!-- TIPS:
 - Use `SDK` when talking about all of the client libraries.